breiter/blueutil/readme.md

 ## License

 This software is public domain.
 It is provided without any warranty whatsoever, and may be modified or used without attribution.
-Written by Frederik Seiffert &ltego@frederikseiffert.de&gt with modifications by Brian Reiter.
+Written by Frederik Seiffert &lt;ego@frederikseiffert.de&gt; with modifications by Brian Reiter.